Housing and Community Development

 The HOME Investment Partnerships Program (HOME) provides annual grants to be used to fund a wide range of housing activities, including building, buying, and/or rehabilitating affordable housing for rent or homeownership, or providing direct rental assistance to low- to moderate-income individuals and families, as well as for fair housing activities.
 Learn More

-• Elderly persons ages 62 and up
+• Persons ages 62 and older;

-• Youth transitioning out of foster care
+• Youth transitioning out of foster care;

-• Homeless (or at risk of homelessness)
+• Individuals experiencing homelessness (or at risk of homelessness);

-• Veterans
+• Veterans;

-• Survivors of domestic violence
+• Survivors of domestic violence earning at or below 80% of AMI.

 The funding typically available under this RFP is between $1 million and $4 million, and consists of CDBG and HOME funds (to include a subset of HOME funds reserved for Community Housing Development Organizations).